wmacnair/SampleQC/README.md

 # or: data.frame option
 qc_dt   = make_qc_dt(qc_df)

-# you can also specify your own qc_names, but these need to be present in your qc_df
+# you can specify your own qc_names, as long as these are present in the qc_df object
 qc_dt   = make_qc_dt(qc_df, qc_names=c('log_counts', 'log_feats', 'logit_mito'))
 ```

-An important point about the QC metrics you use: `SampleQC` uses a Gaussian distribution to identify cell outliers.
-This means that you can't use things like _mito_prop_ directly, but have to transform them first, e.g. via the inverse logistic function. `SampleQC` does this transformation for you, into the variable _logit_mito_ in the _qc_dt_ object.
+An important point about the QC metrics you use: `SampleQC` uses a mixture of Gaussian distributions to identify cell outliers.
+This means that you can't use metrics based on proportions like _mito_prop_ directly, but have to transform them first, e.g. via the inverse logistic function.
+For the variable _mito_prop_, `SampleQC` does this transformation automatically, into the variable _logit_mito_ in the _qc_dt_ object.

 ## Running `SampleQC`